 If there is no deadline, the award is due 30 days after the reopened hearing is closed.

 The parties may agree in writing to the waiver of an oral hearing.
 If no process is agreed upon, the arbitrator shall determine one.

 If any provision of these rules is not followed and the party proceeds without making an objection in writing, the right to object is waived.

 Rule 37: Extension and Modification of Time.

 The parties may modify any time period by agreement.
-The AAA and the arbitrator may extend any time except the time to make an award, and the AAA shall give notice.
+The American Arbitration Association (AAA) and the arbitrator may extend any time except the time to make an award, and the AAA shall give notice.